Contents

 </style>

-<div id="innerDiv">this is multiple lines. this is multiple lines. this is multiple lines. this is multiple lines. this is multiple lines. this is multiple lines. this is multiple lines. </div>
+<div id="myDiv">this is multiple lines. this is multiple lines. this is multiple lines. this is multiple lines. this is multiple lines. this is multiple lines. this is multiple lines. </div>

-1. Center text vertically - using padding in **no height a div **
+Using padding in no height a div.

 padding-top: 50px;